vezine-code/react-ui-plugins/README.md

 ## Who is the Author?

 Wayne P is a seasoned Solution Engineer with several years of experience in web development.
 He is driven by a passion for simplifying complexity in the realm of UI development.
 Wayne believes in the philosophy: "When it's hard, make it easy," and strives to create solutions that enhance the development experience by making complex tasks more manageable and intuitive.
+Tweet him @djstylzdc

 ## License